Norton Fitzwarren: Transport

 Norton Fitzwarren was the site of a boat lift on the now disused section of the Grand Western Canal from 1839 to 1867.

 Norton Fitzwarren is on the former Bristol and Exeter Railway mainline, which was operated and then taken over by the GWR in 1890.
 The station became an important junction station, with branch lines to and diverging at this point.
 Resultantly, the station had two island platforms creating four platforms.
 There were also extensive freight handling facilities, as the station was located west of the Fairwater Yard, a large regional freight yard located south of the mainline.
 During World War II, the United States Army took over Norton Manor Camp located immediately northwest of the station, and equipped it with extensive railway sidings, all connected to the station.
 The first major railway accident occurred on 10 November 1890, killing 10 people, and the second on 4 November 1940, which killed 27 people, many of them Royal Navy personnel returning from leave to Plymouth.
 In 2018 a plaque honouring the victims of both crashes was unveiled in the village.

 Norton Fitzwarren station closed in 1966, the same year that the British Army supply depot closed.
 Taunton Cider took over the former goods yard to the north of the site, but this also closed in the early 1990s, and has been redeveloped as housing.
 Most of the former Minehead branch is now operated by the West Somerset Railway as a heritage railway.

+The village is served by the number 25 & 25A bus services Monday to Saturday, as well as the number 28A bus service Monday to Sunday.